tuanvucd/desktop/docs/setup.md

 ## Notifications

-Mattermost lets users configure [desktop notifications](http://docs.mattermost.com/help/getting-started/configuring-notifications.html#desktop-notifications) to alert users to new events in a team site.
+GChat lets users configure [desktop notifications](http://docs.mattermost.com/help/getting-started/configuring-notifications.html#desktop-notifications) to alert users to new events in a team site.

-For the Mattermost Windows application, these appear as balloon notifications from the task bar on Windows 7 and Windows 8.1, and as a "toast" pop-up on Windows 10.
+For the GChat Windows application, these appear as balloon notifications from the task bar on Windows 7 and Windows 8.1, and as a "toast" pop-up on Windows 10.

 ## Start Menu and Task Bar shortcuts (Windows)

-If pinned to the Windows Start Menu in the setup procedure, a shortcut to the Mattermost desktop application should be available from the Start Menu by pressing the Windows Key.
+If pinned to the Windows Start Menu in the setup procedure, a shortcut to the GChat desktop application should be available from the Start Menu by pressing the Windows Key.

-If pinned to the Windows Task Bar in the setup procedure, a shortcut to the Mattermost desktop application should be available from the Windows Task Bar.
+If pinned to the Windows Task Bar in the setup procedure, a shortcut to the GChat desktop application should be available from the Windows Task Bar.